Front Range Fed

 Variations And Substitutions

 • Make it sweeter.
-For a sweeter glaze, you can increase the amount of brown sugar according to your personal preference.
+For a sweeter meatloaf glaze, you can increase the amount of brown sugar according to your personal preference.

 • Add some spice.
 Add a little heat to the meatloaf glaze by adding a tablespoon of Dijon mustard or a dash of chili sauce.